Orders received by the Volkswagen Group

 ORDERS RECEIVED IN THE PASSENGER CARS SEGMENT IN WESTERN EUROPE

-Due to the positive development of the Western European markets, demand for passenger cars increased in fiscal year 2016 compared with the previous year.
-Incoming orders in the reporting period were 1.4% higher than in 2015.
-While orders received in Germany were down slightly (−1.7%), other key markets in this region contributed to this increase.
+Due to the positive development of the Western European markets, demand for passenger cars increased in fiscal year 2017 compared with the previous year.
+Incoming orders in the reporting period were 6.0% higher than in 2016.
+At the same time, incoming orders rose in Germany (+6.7%), just as in other significant markets throughout the region.

 ORDERS RECEIVED FOR COMMERCIAL VEHICLES

-New orders for mid-sized and heavy trucks and buses witnessed a positive trend overall in 2016, with orders received for 190,573 vehicles (+3.2%).
-In Western Europe, our main sales market, positive economic stimulus gave a boost to incoming orders.
-In South America, however, the deterioration in the economic situation had a negative impact on the order intake.
+New orders for mid-sized and heavy trucks and buses witnessed a positive trend in 2017, with orders received for 225,813 vehicles (+18.5%).
+In Western Europe, our main sales market, ongoing positive economic stimulus gave a boost to incoming orders.
+The order intake in South America rose after the difficult economic climate improved, especially in Brazil.

 ORDERS RECEIVED IN THE POWER ENGINEERING SEGMENT